inlets/inlets.dev/blog/_posts/2022-08-10-managing-tunnel-servers-with-argocd.md

 date: 2022-08-10
 ---

-If you're managing multiple inlets tunnel servers, Argo CD could make your job simpler.
-We'll show you how to set up two inlets-pro TCP servers using the helm chart and SealedSecrets for the authentication tokens.
+If you're managing multiple inlets tunnel servers, Argo CD and GitOps could make your job easier.
+We'll show you how to set up two different inlets TCP servers using the inlets helm chart, Argo CD and SealedSecrets for the servers' authentication tokens.

 ## Introduction